 - Taking birth control pills

 - Being African American

 #5: If I’m on medication, I don’t need to worry about eating right and exercise

 This is wishful thinking, and it seems to be quite popular.
 According to a study in the Journal of the American Heart Association, people with high blood pressure or high cholesterol seem to be less careful about their lifestyle choices once they are on medication.

 Medication is not a magic pill.
 It’s always important to maintain healthy habits, whether you are taking medication or not.
-You can get an overview of different types of blood pressure medications here.

 #6: Red wine is good for your heart, so the more the better